Pixelshaped/flat-mapper-bundle/README.md

 $flatMapper->map(CustomerDTO::class, $result);
 ```

-Will give you an array of `CustomerDTO`, with the `$shoppingListIds` property populated with an array of corresponding ShoppingLists.
+Will give you an array of `CustomerDTO`, with the `$shoppingListIds` property populated with an array of corresponding ShoppingList IDs.